Jump to Recipe

 • 250 g butternut squash (peeled and diced)

-• Salt and pepper (optional seasoning, salt for over 12 months)
+• salt and pepper (optional, omit for under 12 months)

 Instructions